ihodes/loch/README.markdown

 Takes a validation object, `validation`, which is a map (which may be nested) of keys to requirements, and a request body (a map of request parameters).

+`requestBody` must be in the form of nested (or not) objects.
+Arrays are not expected or handled (this is meant for use with HTTP-based APIs, for now).

 Returns `true` if the params meet the specification of `validation` otherwise returns an object containing the parameters which caused errors.